 Is the customer always right?
 Does it matter?
 Every business owner or company manager needs to properly understand the needs of the customer because future business depends on it.
 Isn’t meeting customer needs really the main factor when it comes to the success of the business?

 If you can’t give what customers want, why would they keep coming back?
-At the end of the day, you’re in business because you serve the customer what they want.
+At the end of the day, you’re in business because of you serve customers what they want.
 Your decisions as a business leader need to focus around customer wants and providing it, will keep customers coming back.

 Is the customer really ALWAYS right?